src-d/lookout/docs/configuration.md

     installation_sync_interval: 1h
 ```

-When it is used the GitHub App authentication method, the repositories to analyze are retrieved automatically from the GitHub installations, so `repositories` list from `config.yml` is ignored.
+When the GitHub App authentication method is used, the repositories to analyze are retrieved automatically from the GitHub installations, so `repositories` list from `config.yml` is ignored.

 The update interval is defined by `installation_sync_interval`.

-# Repositories
+## Repositories

 The list of repositories to be watched by **lookout** is defined by the `repositories` key.